 Don’t lose precious time grappling with public transport (save that for a longer visit).
 Choose a hotel in a district close to the main sites.
 I suggest Bellas Artes or Lastarria districts.
 Both are close to Cerro Santa Lucio (Santa Lucia Hill), the first, stop on your walking tour.
 Santiago is pretty cheap so you should find accommodation that suits your budget.

 An aside: on arrival, we had an unwelcome logistical hiccup.
 We’d booked a hotel using one of the biggest, most popular, online booking sites.
 The hotel had no record of our booking, no availability and, they said, no relationship with the online booking site.
 Jet-lagged and exhausted from 15-hour our flight, this was exactly what we needed.
-Nearby, we found the basic, but friendly, Apart Hotel Carlton House There’s nothing fancy about this hotel but we liked it.
-During breakfast there was a short, a few seconds, power outage.
+Nearby, we found the basic, but friendly, Apart Hotel Carlton House.
+There’s nothing fancy about this hotel but we liked it.
+During breakfast, there was a short, a few seconds, power outage.
 Plunging the basement dining area into complete darkness.
 Guests and staff were unphased.
 Giggling then cheering when power returned.

 Walk up Cerro Santa Lucio (Santa Lucia Hill)

 To orientate yourself take a walk up nearby Cerro Santa Lucio.
-You’ll see statues, pretty, well-maintained gardens and, from the peak of 69 metres, a good view of the Andes that surround the city.
+You’ll see statues, pretty, well-maintained gardens and, from the peak of 69 meters, a good view of the Andes that surround the city.